Greater Sudbury Police Service

 The Greater Sudbury Police Service is the police force for the municipality of Greater Sudbury, Ontario, Canada.
 The Greater Sudbury area has over 3300 km2 of Northern Ontario landscape.

-The police force has over 350 employees, including 264 police officers, and is divided into two main areas: operations and corporate services.
+The police force has over 450 employees, including over 300 police officers, and is divided into two main areas: operations and corporate services.
 The operations section includes the following divisions: uniform, criminal investigations, uniform field support, emergency operations and organizational support.

-Paul Pedersen was appointed police chief on March 25, 2014.